Operation Pedro Pan and the Exodus of Cuba's Children

 Shnookal illustrates how and why Cold War scare tactics were so effective in setting the airlift in motion, focusing on their context: the rapid and profound social changes unleashed by the 1959 Revolution, including the mobilization of 100,000 Cuban teenagers in the 1961 national literacy campaign.
 Other reforms made by the revolutionary government affected women, education, religious schools, and relations within the family and between the races.
 Shnookal exposes how, in its effort to undermine support for the revolution, the U.S. government manipulated the aspirations and insecurities of more affluent Cubans.
 She traces the parallel stories of the young “Pedro Pans” separated from their families—in some cases indefinitely—in what is often regarded in Cuba as a mass “kidnapping” and the children who stayed and joined the literacy brigades.
 These divergent journeys reveal many underlying issues in the historically fraught relationship between the U.S. and Cuba and much about the profound social revolution that took place on the island after 1959.

-Deborah Shnookal is a research fellow at the Institute of Latin American Studies, La Trobe University.
-She is coeditor of José Martí Reader: Writings on the Americas.
+Deborah Shnookal is a research fellow at the Institute of Latin American Studies, Melbourne, Australia.
+She is coeditor of José Martí Reader: Writings on the Americas and Fidel Castro Reader.

 There are currently no reviews available